Joe Biden Is Expected to Launch His 2020 Presidential Campaign on Thursday: Source

 One of the most recognizable names in politics, Biden served for two terms as Barack Obama’s vice president after nearly four decades as a senator from Delaware.
 His high-profile, working-class background and connection to the Obama years would help him enter the race as a front-runner, though he faces questions about his age and whether his more moderate record fits with a party that has become more liberal.

-Last month, Biden spoke at an IAFF gathering in Washington.
-At the time, Schaitberger said the union would be “all in” for Biden if he runs.
+Biden spoke at an IAFF gathering in Washington last month.
+At the time Schaitberger said the union would be “all in” for Biden if he runs.
 He also acknowledged that many rank-and-file members supported President Donald Trump in 2016.

 Biden, Schaitberger argued, is better positioned to win in the Midwest, which flocked to Trump, than other Democrats in the primary.